+Features and capabilities of PhyloProfile

-Features and capabilitiesPhyloProfile is a web browser based application to display information about the presence-absence pattern of one to many proteins across one to many species.
+PhyloProfile is a web browser based application to display information about the presence-absence pattern of one to many proteins across one to many species.
 Next to the display of the phylogenetic profiles in a dot matrix, where a dot represents the presence of a protein in a particular species, PhyloProfile provides a number of functions to filter and analyse the phylogenetic profiles.
 Once the filtering and data sub-selection is completed, the remaining data can be exported to serve as input for downstream analysis, such as phylogenetic and phylogenomic analyses.
 PhyloProfile is intuitive, easy to handle and bridges the methodological gap between the gene set wide generation of phylogenetic profiles, e.g. via orthology prediction methods, and more focused downstream analyses concentrating on individual evolutionary or functional questions.

 Multiple input options